Taylor Swift's Album Release Date, As Deciphered Like A CIA Operative

 To try red teaming yourself, Bran proposing coming up with three alternative theories and seeing whether evidence applies to those theories, too.
 Maybe Swift is preparing to drop a release date (and/or a title) for TS7, not TS7 itself.
 Maybe she's unveiling a clip from Cats!
 Maybe she's just counting down to a track list.
 Would the clues apply to those theories, too?

-No matter what, the impulse to theorise is understandable.
+No matter what, the impulse to theorize is understandable.
 “If things are uncertain, we try to come up with theories because it’s easier that way,” Bran said.

 So, what does stand-in for the intelligence community think?
 "After looking at the information I have high confidence of an announcement," Bran said, predicting it would come soon.